kartik-dev/yelp_academic_dataset_review/README.md

 Now that the image is built, we just need to run it (this will launch standalone spark cluster)

-- group reviews by stars
+use case 1: group reviews by stars
 ```
 docker run -e "SPARK_CLASS=com.demo.spark.YelpGroupReviewsByStars" -e "SPARKMASTER=local" kramalingam/spark-driver
 ```

-- top 10 business by category Restaurants
+use case 2: top 10 business by category Restaurants
 ```
 docker run -e "SPARK_CLASS=com.demo.spark.YelpTop10BusinessByCategories" -e "SPARKMASTER=local" kramalingam/spark-driver
 ```